St Bartholomew's Church, Orford: Organ

 The organ was destroyed when the tower collapsed in 1830.
 In time, a temporary replacement was installed.
 That temporary organ remained in use in the early 21st century.
-In 2017 the church was offered the redundant Collins from the Turner Sims Concert Hall as a gift.
+In 2017 the church was offered the redundant insrument by Peter Collins from the Turner Sims Concert Hall as a gift.
 Despite opposition from the Diocesan Advisory Committee, a Faculty was issued in 2018, and the organ installed the following year by Cousans.